antocuni/capnpy/doc/index.rst

 provide a library which is fast, both on CPython and PyPy, and which offers a pythonic API and feeling whenever possible.

-``capnpy`` can be used in two ways:
+``capnpy`` supports two different ways of loading schemas:

-  1. Dynamic mode: to dynamically load capnproto schemas on the fly
+  1. **Dynamic loading**: to compile load capnproto schemas on the fly

-  2. Precompiled mode: to generate Python bindings for a schema, to be imported later (NOTE: this mode is not fully implemented as of now, but will be soon)
+  2. **Precompiled mode**: to generate Python bindings for a schema, to be imported later (NOTE: this mode is not fully implemented as of now, but will be soon)

+Moreover, it supports two different ways of compilation:

+  1. **py mode**: generate pure Python modules, which can be used either on CPython or PyPy.
+This is optimized to be super fast on PyPy, but slowish on CPython, although it has the advantage of working with no extra setup (``capnpy`` itself uses ``schema.py``, a py-compiled version of ``schema.capnp``)

+  2. **pyx mode**: generate pyx modules, which are then compiled into native extension modules by Cython and GCC.
+It is optimized for speed on CPython.

 Quick example